home-assistant/home-assistant.io/source/_components/emulated_hue.markdown

 ### {% linkable_title Troubleshooting %}

-You can verify that the `emulated_hue` component has been loaded and is responding by pointing a local browser to the following URL:
+You can verify that the `emulated_hue` integration has been loaded and is responding by pointing a local browser to the following URL:

  - `http://<HA IP Address>:8300/description.xml` - This URL should return a descriptor file in the form of an XML file.
  - `http://<HA IP Address>:8300/api/pi/lights` - This will return a list of devices, lights, scenes, groups, etc.. that `emulated_hue` is exposing to Alexa.